 Any group who wishes to reserve a meeting room must submit an application to the Director of Libraries or a designated staff member.
 Click here to access the online fillable form.
 Reservations may be requested by phone or fax, but an Application Form must still be completed or on file with the library.
 Applicant will be notified of approval or rejection at the contact number they provide.

 Reservations shall be considered, subject to the provisions of this policy, in the order received.
-Groups are asked to limit their reservation requests to one per month although exceptions can be made at the discretion of the library for special events.

 Library staff shall have the right to cancel or re-schedule dates that conflict with library sponsored programs and/or special events.
 The library will give as much notice as possible if this occurs.